Learn how to seamlessly transfer C drive to new SSD in our detailed guide with easy steps, tools, visuals, and troubleshooting tips.

 Step 4.
 Click "Proceed" to officially execute the task.

 Try this solution if you want to operate everything manually.
 If you would rather perform it manually, this solution is good.
 The second option is manually migrating the system drive to an SSD using Windows built-in tools.
-The detailed steps are as follows: (Here, Windows 7 is taken as an example.)
+The detailed steps are as follows:

-Right-click on Computer > Manage > Disk Management and right-click on the C drive, then select Shrink Partition.
+Since the HDD is typically much larger than the SSD, shrink the C drive to fit on the smaller SSD.
+Right-click on Computer > Manage > Disk Management, right-click on the C drive, and then select Shrink Volume.
 Enter a number that is at least 10% smaller than the usable capacity of your SSD in the field labeled "Enter the amount of space to shrink in MB."

-Step 3.
+Part 3.
 Install the SSD and restore from the backup image.

-Step 4.
 Plug back all drives except the original OS drive to ensure no problems when the computer restarts.
 Next, right-click the new OS partition in Disk Management after starting your computer.
 Finally, select "Extend Volume" to fill the SSD.
 It would be best if you didn't change the default value because Windows calculates it automatically.

+Using the command prompt in administrator mode, type one command.
 Go to Start > All Programs > Accessories, then Command Prompt, and select Run as Administrator.
 Type command: Winsat disk.
 This command line can help Windows recognize the new drive as an SSD and enable all the unique features.

 Can you transfer the C drive to a new SSD?
 Can I clone only the C drive to SSD?
 Definitely yes!
 However, make the following preparations first to help you copy your Windows installation to an SSD:

-Considering flexibility, time, and convenience, EaseUS Disk Copy is highly recommended, as it can help you to copy C drive to a new SSD or change C drive to new SSD easily and quickly.
+Considering flexibility, time, and convenience, EaseUS Disk Copy is highly recommended, as it can help you to copy C drive to a new SSD easily and quickly.
 In addition, EaseUS Disk Copy has much to offer you regarding cloning.
-It can also help you transfer boot drive to new SSD and clone 2.5 SSD to M.2 SSD.
+It can also help you transfer data from C drive to new SSD drive and create a bootable USB to boot your computer.
+Download and try it!

 You must install a fresh copy of Windows on your new SSD disk if you decide against cloning.
 This is because the remaining data on the old HDD can be copied and pasted onto the SSD, but your operating system cannot do so.
 Therefore, a new copy of the Windows installation is necessary.